Get ready to see a new batch of singletons coupling up Down Under, as Love Island: Australia is returning to ITV2 for series two.

-Here’s everything you need to know about the second series.
+Here’s everything you need to know about Love Island: Australia series two, kicking off on ITV2 this March.

 How to watch Love Island: Australia season 2